 Group II: Exceptional Ability in the Arts or Sciences

-For Group II applicants on the Schedule A list, submit either:
+For Group II applicants on the Schedule A list, submit:

-- Documentary evidence showing the widespread acclaim and international recognition accorded the person by recognized experts in the field.
+- documentary evidence showing the widespread acclaim and international recognition accorded the applicant by recognized experts in the field,

-- Documentation showing that the employee’s work in the artistic or scientific field during the past year did, and his or her intended work in the United States will, require exceptional ability.
+- documentation showing that the applicant's work in the artistic or scientific field during the past year did, and the intended work in the United States, will require exceptional ability, and

-- Documents proving that the employee has won internationally recognized prizes or awards in his or her field of work.
+- Documents proving that the applicant has won internationally recognized prizes or awards in the field of work.

 - Documents showing membership in selective international associations—associations that require outstanding achievement of their members, as judged by recognized international experts.

-- Articles about the employee’s work appearing in relevant professional publications, including the title, date, and author of such published material.
+- Articles about the applicant's work appearing in relevant professional publications, including the title, date, and author of such published material.

-- Documents proving that the employee has acted as a judge in international competitions in the field or an allied field.
+- Documents proving that the applicant has acted as a judge in international competitions in the field or an allied field.

 - Evidence of original scientific or scholarly research contributions, which were of major significance in the field.

-- Copies of scientific or academic articles by the employee that have been published in international journals (including professional journals with international circulation).
+- Copies of scientific or academic articles by the applicant that have been published in international journals (including professional journals with international circulation).

-- Documents proving that the employee’s artistic work has been exhibited in at least two different countries.
+- Documents proving that the applicant's artistic work has been exhibited in at least two different countries.

 Performing artists must additionally provide:

-Documentary evidence that their work experience during the past 12 months did require, and the intended work in the United States will require, exceptional ability, such as:
+- Documentary evidence that the artist's work experience did require, and the intended work in the United States, will require exceptional ability, such as:

 For more information, see EB-3 Visa for Professional, Skilled, or Unskilled Workers.